-- Culturally deaf individual needs to meet with his or her case manager and requests an ASL interpreter. - As mentioned previously, Title II final implementing regulations demand that primary consideration be given to the person's preferred mode of communications.
+- Culturally deaf individual needs to meet with his or her case manager for an appointment and requests an ASL interpreter. - As mentioned previously, Title II final implementing regulations demand that primary consideration be given to the person's preferred mode of communications.
 Title II entity would have to show an undue burden or a fundamental alteration to deny the request.